raphaelameaume/lemonade-events/README.md

 # lemonade-events

 `lemonade-events` is a minimal event system.
 The implementation is based on [mitt](https://github.com/developit/mitt) with a few changes:
-- It returns the unsuscribe function on subscribe
+- It returns the unsuscribe function on subscribe to avoid keeping a reference of the listener function
 - It has a log mode for development
 - It exports an eventBus by default